excitedmuck/starter-academic/content/post/what-happens-when-you-goof-up/index.md

 \- Giving money to a girl child in Uganda so as to save her future.

-\- Being part of a Blockchain Startup to see where the shit goes
+\- Being part of a Blockchain Startup to see where the stuff goes